NguyenDinhQuoc/NguyenDinhQuoc_kn.github.io/_pages/about.md

 *Son Nguyen, Duong Nguyen, **Khai Nguyen**, Nhat Ho, Khoat Than, Hung Bui*
 Under review at International Conference on Machine Learning (ICML) 2021  [[arXiv](https://arxiv.org/abs/2102.07927)]
 ## Professional Services
-I am serving as an reviewer at International Conference on Machine Learning (ICML) 2021.
+I am serving as a reviewer at International Conference on Machine Learning (ICML) 2021.
 ## My background and history
 I graduated from  [Hanoi University of Science and Technology](https://soict.hust.edu.vn/) with a Computer Science Bachelor's degree.